DB-S3/Documentation/portfolio.md

 To test my application i will be using integration and unit tests to test the application.
 I will use the integration tests to test user stories and unit tests to test seperate parts of the code

 #### Github Actions:
-For these test to be useful i have added github actions which will test all of the test before being able to push to a branch.
+For these test to be useful i have added [Github Actions](https://github.com/DB-S3/HTMLService/blob/master/.github/workflows/dotnet.yml) which will test all of the test before being able to push to a branch.
 This insures bad code not reaching the builds.
 The way it works is:
 1. The action sets up .Net.
 2. After which it will restore the project dependencies.